How to Build a Workout Habit That Actually Sticks

 The Habit Loop: Cue, Routine, Reward

-MIT neuroscientists discovered that habits operate through a three-part neurological loop, as detailed in research published in Nature Neuroscience:
+MIT neuroscientist Ann Graybiel's research shows that habits operate through a three-part neurological loop, as detailed by MIT News:

 1. Cue (Trigger)